-Many may think a Spartan coffee machine would be a poor choice as it comes with everything you need but nothing you might want but consider that statement – it comes with everything you need.
+Many may think a Spartan coffee machine would be a poor choice as it comes with everything you need but nothing you might want.
+Consider that statement – it comes with everything you need.
 Granted, it won’t win any beauty pageants with its canteen styling but if you’re looking for a no-nonsense, no frills Manual Espresso machine – the Andrew James is perfect for you.

-Yes, it isn’t the prettiest machine on the market but if you’re looking for a Manual Espresso machine that is just a Manual Espresso machine; you simply cannot go wrong with the Andrew James and it’s small wonder it is our favourite – one of our reviewers actually owns this machine and regularly sings its praises when faced with an alternative.
+Yes, it isn’t the prettiest machine on the market but if you’re looking for a Manual Espresso machine that is just that Manual Espresso machine; you simply cannot go wrong.

 ROK Espresso Coffee Maker – £115.20

 Seemingly inspired by a twin levered corkscrew, the ROK makes the usually difficult task of user applied pressure very simple.
-The levers are resistive which allows the user to meter the pressure they apply based on how much the machine pushes back – a genius innovation.
+The levers are resistive which allows the user to meter the pressure they apply based on how much the machine pushes back.

 It may look like an ornament and it may not boil water for you but the ROK does produce exceptional coffee and gives you a sense of inclusion in the process that you simply don’t receive from automated Manual machines.

-We love its look, its functionality and impressive price tag and for that it’s got to be a 7/10 – if only it had a heating function!
+We love its look, its functionality and impressive price tag and for that it’s got to be: 7/10, losing marks for its lack of heating function!

 Excelvan 4-Cup Steam Espresso and Cappuccino Maker – £27.99

-Don’t be tempted to adjust your screens readers, this machine really is just £27.99.
+Yes, you have read that right, this machine really is just £27.99.
 Granted, it is a combination machine somewhere between a filter coffee machine and a Manual Espresso machine but the principle remains the same.
-We were shocked when we saw the price tag compared to this machine’s performance.
+We were shocked ourselves when we saw the price tag compared to this machine’s performance.

-There is even a steam arm included on this budget model which is just staggering – it really is a bargain for its functionality.
+There is even a steam arm included on this budget model which is just staggering, a bargain if you consider its functionality.

 Saeco Poemia HD8427 – £176.95

-Perhaps not the best known name on the market, Saeco have produced a very impressive Manual Espresso machine that has all the features of the most expensive machines on the market for a fairly reasonable price.
-It is very user friendly and its steam arm is incredibly effective – sometimes brand names aren’t everything.
+Perhaps not the best known name on the market, Saeco have produced a very impressive Manual Espresso machine.
+It is one that has all the features of the most expensive machines on the market for a fairly reasonable price.
+User friendly and an incredibly effective steam arm, this proves brand names aren’t everything.

 Designed and built by technology giants Philips, the Saeco Poemia may have a price tag far in excess of the highly rated Gaggia but it is a wonderful machine to use and to look at.
-It has a purposeful design about it and you’d be hard pressed to find such a simple machine to use on the market.
+Boasting a purposeful design, you’ll be hard pressed to find such a simple machine to use on the market.

-It has a large 1.25 litre tank that can be removed for filling, a very user friendly steaming arm and it seems to have some form of magnet guiding the coffee filter arm into place – finally an assist everyone can be happy to use.
+The Saeco has a large 1.25 litre tank that can be removed for filling, a very user friendly steaming arm and some form of magnet guiding the coffee filter arm into place – an assist everyone can be happy to use.

-Its chunky front dial is used to operate the power and dispense functions, whilst the smaller, but no less chunky side mounted dial operates the steam arm.
-That’s really all there is to this machine; it’s efficient, clinical and brews delightful coffee every time thanks to the user assists.
+Its chunky front dial is used to operate the power and dispense functions, whilst the dial is used to operate the steam arm.
+That’s all there is to this machine; it’s efficient, clinical and brews delightful coffee every time.

-We do find the price a bit steep for a standard Manual Espresso machine but Philips are known for their reliability and fantastic warranty options should anything go wrong.
-For that reason, we’ve awarded the Saeco a 7.5/10.
+We do find the price somewhat steep for a standard Manual Espresso machine but Philips are known for their reliability and fantastic warranty options should anything go wrong.
+For that reason, we’ve awarded the Saeco: 7.5/10.

 There you have it, the top ten best Manual Espresso machines on the market according to our reviewers.
-Many of these machines are available for purchase online or in department stores and we strongly advise you assess the market before buying – prices fluctuate wildly at times and you could find yourself a bargain if you’re patient.
+Many of these machines are available for purchase online or in department stores.
+We strongly advise you assess the market before buying as prices fluctuate wildly and you could find yourself a bargain if you’re patient.

-Online auction sites also have a wealth of machines available but we would suggest caution buying a second hand model – there is likely to be no warranty and if there is it may be non-transferrable.
-Always check models listed as ‘New’ for defects and remember – if the item isn’t as described you are not obliged to purchase it.
+Online auction sites also have a wealth of machines available but we would suggest caution buying a second hand model, there is likely to be no warranty.
+Always check models listed as ‘New’ for defects, if the item isn’t as described you are not obliged to purchase it.